valtech-sd/iaapa-game-unity/README.md

-# uni-iaapa
+# iaapa-game-unity
-Unity project repository for the (BEAT THE BUZZ) mini games for the IAAPA event 2022
+Unity project repository for the "BEAT THE BUZZ" game for IAAPA 2022 TES After-Party

 ## Included In This Project
 1. TextMeshPro